“Don’t talk to strangers on the internet, they’ll try to kidnap you!”

 Types of Parental Controls

 These settings can be made directly on phones or tablets, through your mobile provider, or in our case, your wireless provider!
+Our Wisper Home App and Wisper Care Plan allow you to set filters, block content, and make changes from your phone.
+It also alerts you any time a child’s profile attempts to get past the controls.
 You can apply them to TV’s, laptops, or any device that connects to the internet.
-You can go directly through sites like Google Chrome or Youtube, or use a parental control software app like Bark or Family Time.

 Talk to Your Kids About Internet Safety